chunhuayu/SQL/02. SQL Database/README.md

-The statements are used for table or database
+The statements are used for working on databases and the tables in a database.